imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo dpkg-reconfigure apt-listchanges
     ```

-1. Install apticron:

-    ``` bash
-    sudo apt install apticron
-    ```

-    The default settings are good enough but you can check them in `/etc/apticron/apticron.conf` if you want to change them.
+1. For apticron, the default settings are good enough but you can check them in `/etc/apticron/apticron.conf` if you want to change them.
 For example, my configuration looks like this:

     > ```
     > EMAIL="root"